 - 1. Evaluate their initial performance for readiness: academically, emotionally and clinically; - 2.
-Determine what they need to do to be successful in their second attempt; - 3.
-Develop a plan of action (including re-integration plan and/or updating courses) based on this assessment; - 4.
+Determine areas of improvement and how to build skills necessary to be successful in their second attempt; - 3.
+Develop a plan of action (including re-integration plan and/or updating courses) based on this assessment; attainable goals, and timeline. - 4.
 Share the success plan of action with the OTA faculty; - 5.
 Co- sign the success plan with the faculty; - 6.
 Follow through on the remediation/re-integration plan and; - 7.
 Complete the KVCC formal protocol